SansGuidon/bookmarks/README.md

 * [AbuseIPDB](https://www.abuseipdb.com/check/170.233.47.242) - help make Web safer by providing a central repository for webmasters, system administrators, and other interested parties to report and identify IP addresses that have been associated with malicious activity online
 * [Dan Pollock](https://someonewhocares.org/hosts/) - how to make the internet not suck (as much) | a hosts file to prevent your computer from connecting to selected internet hosts.
 This is an easy and effective way to protect you from many types of spyware, reduces bandwidth use, blocks certain pop-up traps, prevents user tracking by way of "web bugs" embedded in spam, provides partial protection to IE from certain web-based exploits and blocks most advertising you would otherwise be subjected to on the internet.
 * [Risan Bagja Pradana](https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54) - (2018) Upgrade Your SSH Key to Ed25519
+* [Golden Frog](https://www.goldenfrog.com/blog/myths-about-vpn-logging-and-anonymity) - I Am Anonymous When I Use a VPN – 10 Myths Debunked
+* [Sven Slootweg](https://gist.github.com/joepie91/5a9909939e6ce7d09e29) - (2015) Don't use VPN services.
+> Because a VPN in this sense is just a glorified proxy.
+The VPN provider can see all your traffic, and do with it what they want - including logging.
+* [Dennis Schubert](https://schub.io/blog/2019/04/08/very-precarious-narrative.html) - (2019) VPN - a Very Precarious Narrative

 ## GPG
 * [Charles Zachary Lockhart](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/) - GPG Cheat Sheet